tBaxter/questions-for-employers/README.md

 **Does the company routinely provide training, either internal or external, for new technologies such as software updates or best practices?**

 **Does the company allow employees to pursue their own training path** To what extent?

+**When was the last time you promoted someone on your team?
+How did it happen?** How are they likely to handle it when you want a promotion?